MelvrickLee/BRG-28-ISEA-/README.md

 <img width="818" height="584" alt="crontab" src="https://github.com/user-attachments/assets/45e14af5-a65b-4a1f-833e-8def80b2624b" />

-*in the 1st cron rule/setting, the script will run every 17 mins
+*in the 1st cron rule/setting, the script will run on the 17th min of every hour
 <br/>
 <br/>